With bandits, molten lava and wild animals posing a threat, blisters are the least of your worries on the world’s most dangerous hikes

 Further reading: Silence on the Mountain: Stories of Terror, Betrayal, and Forgetting in Guatemala

 Biggest danger: Severe cold and crossing frozen rivers

-One of India’s toughest treks is also one of the most dangerous hikes in the world.
+One of the toughest treks in India is also one of the world’s most dangerous hikes.
 The route requires hikers to cross the frozen River Zanskar where the unnerving sound of gurgling water can be heard just below the ice sheet.